TheFantastic-Four/Conditional-Random-Fields/README.md

 # <b>Conditional-Random-Fields</b>
-Project Module 3 Bioinformatics I :computer:
+Project Module 3 Bioinformatics I :computer: :graphic:

-### About the repository
-This repository contains t

 ***
-## Presentation
+## About the repository

-What things you need to install the software and how to install them

-### Description
+This repository contains all the documents we used to make a CRF able to identify gene names from a text, specially from various abstracts of different papers.
+It was made following certain methods and features for the training and testing of the CFR in order to obtain a high f-score for the new predictions.

 ### Requisites
+To being able to test the CFR,

 ### Running the tests